The People

 Melissa (she/her) joins Caldera with a background in social work and experience in program coordination, program evaluation, and direct mental health services for youth and families.
 As the Research and Learning Specialist, Melissa develops and guides the program evaluation process.
 She is passionate about creating research and evaluation that prioritizes youth and community voices, and loves going out to camp and hearing firsthand the celebrations of growth and honest feedback that help develop better programs.
 Melissa is proud to have grown up in outer East Portland and grateful that her life and work continue to keep her involved in the communities she was raised in.
 Outside of work, she loves making music—from songwriting to performing—and feels lucky to work for a place that values the power of creativity.
 You may also find her (far too often) with her ragtag but earnest tennis team hitting the local courts.

-Director of Advancement
+Director of Operations

 Shira Ribakoff